Ed Elf: Can you have such a thing as a ‘new tradition’? Those two words don’t seem to go together at all.

 6 – Random Acts of Kindness Day

 Christmas is a great time to think of others so why not have a day sprinkled with acts of random kindness and get family, friends and neighbours to join in.
 It can be anything from checking on an elderly neighbour to letting a mother with children and a mountain of shopping go in front of you in the supermarket.
-One of our team did this last year.
+One of our team did this not so long ago.
 The look on the woman’s face was priceless.
 She said it restored her faith in human kind.
 You might not quite achieve that standard of recognition, but it’s certainly worth a try.

 7 – British Bake Off Day

 Deriving inspiration from inside the tent of “The Great British Bake Off”, challenge family or friends to a cook-off.
-Choose a festive dish and gather with your ‘rivals’ to prepare it – in your kitchen or theirs.
+Choose a festive dish and meet up with your ‘rivals’ to prepare it (or even online in your respective kitchens).
 All dig in afterwards for the big taste test.
-Winning adult dish wins a bottle of bubbly – a selection box for the young champ.

 9 – Create a Magical Movie Night